lichendust/keyboards/README.md

 undertow.mk -> qmk/keyboards/dz60/rules.mk
 ```

-If there are no local files, `flash.sh` will simply compile and flash the existing keymap in the core repo QMK.
+Any directories that do not exist already are created, but the script _will_ exit if the model is not found in the `keyboards` directory.
+This prevents useless files from being written into the repository in the event of a typo, a hard-learned lesson from when I wrote the script.

-It will also exit if the `board_model` keyboard is not found within QMK, so as not to write useless files and directories into the firmware repository in the event of a typo.
+If the script finds no matching local files, it will simply compile and/or flash the existing keymap in QMK core.

 The `flash` argument on the end of the command is optional and now _disabled_ by default due to some fun problems I've had with `dfu-programmer` on Windows.